 - Take English and Math Placement Tests.
 If you need special accommodations, please contact Cathy Felice: 860.773.1524.

 - Register for classes (refer to the links noted in your acceptance letter to schedule an advising appointment).

-- Schedule an appointment with a Learning Disabilities Specialist in the Academic Support Center for information on Disability Services.
+- Schedule an appointment with Student Accessibility Services in the Academic Success Center for information on services for students with a disability.

 - Complete an Intake Interview with a Learning Disabilities Specialist to discuss individual learning strengths, specific academic adjustments, and creating a Learning Profile.

-- Complete the "Semester Academic Adjustment Requests" form for approval by the Learning Disabilities Specialist.
+- Complete the “Semester Academic Adjustment Requests” form and submit for approval.